cis547/cis547.github.io/_labs/lab06.markdown

 ##### PART 1

-1. Implement `DivZeroAnalysis::check` that checks if a given instruction is could lead to an error.
+1. Implement `DivZeroAnalysis::check` that checks if a given instruction could lead to an error.
-2. Implement `DivZeroAnalysis::transfer` found in the `src/Transfer.cpp`.
+2. Implement `DivZeroAnalysis::transfer` found in `src/Transfer.cpp`.
-3. Implement the `eval` functions in the `src/Transfer.cpp` by completing the provided function stubs.
+3. Implement the `eval` functions in `src/Transfer.cpp` by completing the provided function stubs.

 ##### PART 2